rdmullins/weather-app/pseudocode.md

     1. SET string = string + API key
     1. END
 1. USE Axios to call API with string
-1. RETURN data
+1. UPDATE stateObj with returned data
 1. END

-### tempConversion() // This got tossed - easy to do conversion inline
+### tempConversion() // This got cut - easy to do conversion inline
 1. BEGIN
 1. Kelvin passed in
 1. F = 1.8*(K-273) + 32